noodldocs/noodldocs.github.io/nodes/visual/canvas.md

 # Canvas

 This node represents an HTML Canvas.
-It can be placed in the visual tree and then accessed via Javascript.
+It can be placed in the visual tree and then accessed via the **Javascript** node.

 <div class = "node-inputs">

 ## INPUTS

-## Margin
+### Margin

 Using the margin gadget you can specify the top, bottom, left and right margins for this node.
 You can specify them in either pixels or percentage (of the corrensponding parent dimension).